owenmilke/Python-Drawing-Program/README.md

 <h4>Usage:</h4>

 * To draw on the canvas simply click and drag the mouse around the canvas.
-* The toolbar cannot be drawn on.
+  * The toolbar (where brush colors and sizes are located) cannot be drawn on.
 * Clicking on a button will change brush color unless there is a label specifying otherwise.
 * Saving the drawing will create a .png file which can be found in drawings/drawing##.png